-Moody's estimates that around 30% of LHR's traffic is transfer traffic, with the majority of this traffic captured by British Airways (Ba1 negative).
-Traffic recovery prospects and the resilience of this traffic depends on British Airways's strategy and financial health and on LHR's ability to offer an attractive and competitive environment to transfer passengers.
+Moody's estimates that around 30% of LHR's traffic is transfer traffic, with the majority of this traffic captured by British Airways (Ba2 negative).
+Traffic recovery prospects and the resilience of this traffic depends on British Airways's strategy and financial health and on

+LHR's ability to offer an attractive and competitive environment to transfer passengers.
+Overall, British Airways accounted for more than 40% of total traffic at LHR in 2019.